aczid/ru_crypto_engineering/README.md

 This allows the encryption and decryption code + packed s-box tables to fit in 278 consecutive bytes of flash.

-It is not advised to use the configuration with packed s-boxes on devices other than the ATtiny.
+It is not advised to use the configuration with packed s-box tables on devices other than the ATtiny.
-The timing quantization of unpacking code is device-specific and may misbehave due to different instruction timing; in such cases it may be best to disable the packed s-boxes feature entirely.
+The timing quantization of unpacking code is device-specific and may misbehave due to different instruction timing; in such cases it may be best to disable the packed s-box tables feature entirely.

 Authors
 =======